Hida-Mat\'ern Kernel: Background: Canonical representation of stationary Gaussian processes

-where $f^{(i)}$ denotes the $i^{\text{th}}$ mean square derivative of $f$. \end{definition} This definition has immediate consequences in reasoning about finitely differentiable GPs which we will show through a motivating example.
-First, note that a GP and all of its mean square derivatives are jointly Gaussian~\cite{Jazwinski2007-yx,Sarkka2011-do} and define $k^{(p)}(\tau) \triangleq \frac{\partial^p}{\partial \tau^p} k(\tau)$ so that for a stationary GP,
+This definition has immediate consequences in reasoning about finitely differentiable GPs which we will show through a motivating example.
+First, note that a GP and all of its mean square derivatives are jointly Gaussian~\citep{Jazwinski2007-yx,Sarkka2011-do} and define $k^{(p)}(\tau) \triangleq \frac{\partial^p}{\partial \tau^p} k(\tau)$ so that for a stationary GP, the covariance functions of the corresponding mean square derivative GP are